 All this means that pedestrianised retail centres risk becoming further homogenised, with only the most high-end independent shops able to operate.

-The challenge for policymakers is how to develop a city’s public realm and so attract footfall and businesses, but at the same time minimise the gentrification which comes with it.
+The challenge for policymakers is how to develop a city’s public realm and so attract footfall and businesses, but at the same time minimise the gentrification that comes with it.
 In major cities such as London and Paris, where we already see a doughnut effect of wealth concentrated in the centre, pedestrianisation could further increase the economic divide.

 There is one reason to be optimistic.
 Pedestrianisation may create a stark contrast in property prices, dividing the “haves” in a relatively small pedestrianised zone from the “have-nots” outside it.
-But this could be mitigated by introducing pedestrianisation such a scale that it becomes the norm, rather than the exception.
+But this could be mitigated by introducing pedestrianisation on such a scale that it becomes the norm, rather than the exception.

 Governments may need to tread carefully – but we are moving towards a future of car-free urban centres.
 We will surely enjoy improved and more successful cities as a result.